janimattiellonen/discgolf-diary/Tali playbook.md

 The purpose of this playbook is to act as a personal guide to Tali DGP.

+To make a successful round in Tali, caution and control trumps over long shots.
+To mee this means that slow down...

+I had a much better success rate on, say, hole 2, when I slowed down my movement during the tee shot; a lot more discs went past the triple mando (some even past the basket).

 ## Hole 1: 216m, par 5